1. What does “CLK Virtual Programs” mean?

 8. Will I have to pay anything?

-Kaleidoscope charges a $10 non-refundable registration fee for each elective for CLK students.
+Kaleidoscope requests a $25 non-refundable membership fee per student for CLK students.
 This helps to offset administrative costs and also serves as a commitment from families that their students will participate in the electives for which they have registered.

-We realize that this is not a financial option for all families, so we do offer need-based fee waivers to families that request them.
+We realize that this is not a financial option for all families, and we do offer waivers or payment plans to families that request them.

 9. How many electives will my student be allocated by CLK?